UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/glossary/index.md

 **Scheduler/HPC scheduler**

 A program that maintains a list of batch jobs to be executed on a cluster, ranks them in some priority order, and executes batch jobs on compute nodes as they become available.
 It tries to keep the cluster from being overloaded or idle.
-Puma, Ocelote, and El Gato use SLURM.
+Puma, Ocelote, and El Gato use Slurm.

 <hr>